-Enrolling in more than 24 credit points per semester is known as overloading; enrolling in fewer than 24 credit points per semester (for full-time students) or fewer than 12 credit points per semester (for part-time students) is known as underloading.
-While generally not advisable, it’s possible to do either of these if you need to, although special permission may be required in advance.
-(International students: be careful not to breach your visa conditions.)
-Seek course advice before changing your enrolment.
-See The Handbook.
+Enrolling in more than 24 credit points per teaching period is known as overloading; enrolling in fewer than 24 credit points per semester (full-time) or fewer than 12 credit points per semester (part-time) is known as underloading.
+While generally not advisable, it’s possible to do either of these if you need to - special permission may be required by international students on a student visa.

-A subject that runs for one semester.
+A subject that runs for a teaching period.
 Units are the building blocks of a course.
-Most undergraduate courses are made up of eight units per year (four per semester), generally worth 6 credit points each.
+Most undergraduate courses are made up of eight units per year (four per semester), generally worth six credit points each.
 Each six-credit point unit requires an average study workload (class attendance, assigned work, and private study) of twelve hours per week for twelve weeks.
 You don’t receive any credit points for a failed unit.

 At Monash, unit codes comprise three letters and four numbers.
-These letters and numbers can tell you a lot about the unit before you even read the unit description, from the faculty and department, to the year level and where it falls in a sequence (if applicable).
-See The Handbook or request course advice to find out more.
+These letters and numbers signify the faculty and department, the year level and where it falls in a sequence (if applicable).
+See the Handbook to find out more.

-The academic head of a unit that controls and manages how the unit is constructed and taught.
-Contact the unit coordinator of a unit you are enrolled in if you have any major issues with the coursework.
-You should find their email address in moodle.
+The academic head of a unit who manages how the unit is designed and taught.
+Contact the Unit Coordinator if you have any issues with the coursework.
+You should find their email address in the Handbook.

-Unspecified credit is credit granted where only the credit point value and the unit level are identified, instead of a specific Monash unit code.
+Unspecified credit is granted when only the credit point value and the unit level are identified, instead of a specific Monash unit code.